damianoazzolini/gentians/README.md

 --aggregates "sum(p/2)" "count(q/2)"
 ```

+Pay attention with aggregates since you may encounter an infinite grounding, so the program will never terminate.

 ## Comparison and Arithmetic Operators in Language Bias
 You can define comparison operators and arithmetic operators in the language bias via the `--comparison` and `--arithm` option, respectively, on the CLI (not directly in the source file, by now).